 UPCOMING BIBLICAL HOLIDAYS (2018):

-The dates for the spring feasts below are based on the assumptions that the aviv barley will be found by when the new crescent moon of the first month is sighted March 18 in Jerusalem.
+The dates for the spring feasts below are based on the assumptions that the aviv barley will be found before and when the new crescent moon of the first month is sighted March 18 in Jerusalem.
 The dates will be updated after 18th of March if there will be changes.
 Remember to wait for the new moon update also in the seventh month to know for sure.

 Passover/Pesach – April 1